-- Move the treat the way you indicated so the bird learns the correct direction.
+- Move the treat the way you indicated so the parrot learns the correct direction.

 How to Potty Train Your Parrot

-- Watch for the telltale signs of your parrot needing to relieve itself.
+- Watch for the signs of your parrot needing to relieve itself.

-- When you spot this, take the bird to the spot you want it to go.
+- When you spot this, take the parrot to the spot you want it to go.
 This may be a cage, a trash can, or a spot where you have newspaper laid down.

-- Place the bird here and let it go to the bathroom.
+- Place the parrot here and let it go to the bathroom.

-- Do this every time you catch your bird about to relieve itself.
+- Do this every time you catch your parrot about to relieve itself.

 The more you do this, the faster it will learn that it needs to do its business there and nowhere else.
-Be sure to reward the bird with a treat to encourage the behavior.
+Be sure to reward it with a treat to encourage the behavior.

 How Long Does It Take For Parrots To Learn Tricks?

-It may take one parrot a week to learn a trick, but it might take another a month.
+It may take a parrot a week to learn a trick, but another a month.
 According to the Journal of Comparative Psychology, parrots react to teaching much like humans.
-They can get overwhelmed.
-Let them set the pace.
+They can get overwhelmed, so let them set the pace.

 No matter the trick, it’s all about the level of commitment you put into teaching your parrot.
-If you take the time, it’ll quickly expand its repertoire.
+If you take the time, it’ll quickly expand its repertoire of tricks.